matko/swipl-nix/README.md

 ## Basic usage
 Commands below assume a Nix install with flakes enabled.
-Instructions for this can be found on the [https://nixos.wiki/wiki/Flakes](NixOS wiki).
+Instructions for this can be found on the [NixOS wiki](https://nixos.wiki/wiki/Flakes).

 ### Run the latest stable
 ```